kotwani2883/hackrx-Hackathon/README.md

  * Live camera filters (brightness, saturation, contrast)
  * Easy to use base64 image
  * Turn upside down images or images in landscape format in the right sense.
+ * support password protected pdf (react-native-pdf)
+ * jump to a specific page in the pdf (react-native-pdf)